kellogg76/Elentirmo/README.md

 Add Python path to PATH (instructions [here](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7))

 Start a CMD prompt as administrator (instructions [here](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx))

-From the CMD prompt we manually install Pip using the following command

-`python get-pip.py`

 Next we want to install pyserial, again at the CMD prompt we type